kotori-y/Scopy/README.md

     <img src='Scopy.png'>
 </div>

-## What's it is
+## What it is

 **Scopy(<font color='red'>S</font>creening <font color='red'>CO</font>mpounds)**, based on RDKit, is an open-source virtual screening tool.
 Its calculation is based on the various drug-likeness rules and many **unexpected substructure** presented in **SMARTS** format.
-Besides, Scopy could also compute some **fingerprints** that retrieved from  **structures**
+Besides, Scopy could also compute some **fingerprints** retrieved from  **structures**

 ## Main Function

 ### Checking molecule under drug-likeness rules

-Drug-likeness rules are set of guidelines for the structural properties of compounds, used for fast calculation of drug-like properties of a molecule.
+Drug-likeness rules serve as guidelines for the structural properties of compounds, used for fast calculation of drug-like properties of a molecule.
 These guidelines are not absolute, nor are they intended to form strict cutoff values for which property values are drug-like and which are not drug-like.
 Nevertheless, they can be quite effective and efficient.

 #### Physicochemical Properties